pbanavara/aero-rate-limit/README.md

 ### A simple python web app to test Aerospike quotas

+#### To run the app
+Use python 3.9 or create a conda environment python aerospike-quota.py

+* THis will run the app on port 8000 by default

 #### Usage
 Run `http://localhost:8000/docs ` to load Starlette documentation for the APIs